MabelTheCat/MabelTheCat/README.md

 - Hi, I’m @MabelTheCat.
-- I like mathematics and computer science.
+- I like mathematics, chemistry, physics, and computer science.
-- I am currently working on creating a tic-tac-toe game.
+- I am currently working on a chemistry quizzing app.
 - I'm bilingual - I know both English and French
+- I am learning Spanish

 - I code mainly in Python, but like to dabble in C and Java.
-- Check out CCC-Solutions!
-It's my greatest (public) work yet!
 - Canadian